dailycred/objective-dc/tutorial.md

 ###### Install the Dailycred Library

-Follow the [configuring your target](https://github.com/dailycred/objective-dc#installation) instructions for getting the objective-c library installed in Xcode.
+Follow the [installation](https://github.com/dailycred/objective-dc#installation) instructions for getting the objective-c library installed in Xcode.

 ###### Setup a custom URL Scheme